dagster-io/dagster/docs/docs-beta/docs/dagster-plus/deployment/serverless/ci-cd-in-serverless.md

 # CI/CD in Serverless

-If you're a GitHub or GitLab user, our GitHub and GitLab integrations will allow us to set up an automated CI/CD process for you to seamlessly deploy your code locations to Dagster+ and update them whenever you push changes to your project's repo.
+If you're a GitHub or GitLab user, you can use our predefined workflows to seamlessly deploy and synchronize your code to Dagster+.
 You can also use other Git providers or a local Git repository with our [dagster-cloud CLI](/dagster-plus/deployment/branch-deployments/dagster-cloud-cli) to run your own CI/CD process.

 <Tabs groupId="method">
 <TabItem value="GitHub" label="With GitHub">